brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ![Our module runs at page load](../images/brunch-simple-console.png)

 Notice the path you get in the log: `application.js:5` instead of `app.js:98`: this is sourcemaps for you!
-If you don't get this mapping, check that sourcemaps are enabled in your developer tool settings, and also open developer tools *before* refreshing the page, otherwise sourcemaps won't get loaded in time.
+If you don’t get this mapping, check that sourcemaps are enabled in your developer tool settings, and also open developer tools *before* refreshing the page, otherwise sourcemaps won’t get loaded in time.
 In doubt, once the console is visible, just refresh the page.

 Sourcemaps work for CSS, too:

 ![Sourcemaps work for CSS as well](../images/brunch-simple-styles.png)

 Notice the `main.scss:2` location for our `body` rule?
-And if you click it (or one of its properties), you'll get the original source code, naturally.
+And if you click it (or one of its properties), you’ll get the original source code, naturally.

 ## Globals; because, reasons.

-Now let's say we want to use jQuery, or another library.
+Now let’s say we want to use jQuery, or another library.
 If we already have code that assumes jQuery is available as a global variable, we’ll either need to migrate our code (which is a must-do in the long run), or leave jQuery as a non-wrapped codebase (which is acceptable as a transition hack).

-Let's say our `application.js` needs to wait for the DOM to be loaded before injecting contents at the end of the `<body>`:
+Let’s say our `application.js` needs to inject content at the end of the `<body>`:

 ```javascript
 "use strict";